RaffaeleTranfaglia/Ants-evolution-model/README.md

 ## Insatllation
-Open the cloned file with NetLogo.
+Open the file *Ants evolution.nlogo*, it is necessary having installed NetLogo.